Caring for our Students

 All students are encouraged to build positive relationships within their class groups, with their teachers and with older and younger students.
 Year 5 students delight in the opportunity to be a ‘buddy’ for Kindergarten girls.
 The House system means that everyone has the opportunity to belong to a group, and to support her peers at carnivals and events.

 A comprehensive resilience building program helps students to learn core values such as integrity, respect, responsibility, friendliness and co-operation.
 Students are taught how to ‘bounce back’ in different situations and how to look on the bright side of challenges they may face.
-They learn how to recognise, explore and manage their own emotions and responses.
+They are taught how to recognise, explore and manage their own emotions and responses.
 Each year, all students participate in an anti-bullying program and there is a strong sense of camaraderie and loyalty amongst the girls.
 Students and parents are encouraged to approach members of the teaching staff about any matter of concern which may arise in the classroom, playground, outside school or through social interactions.
-Meriden’s Christian ethos is woven into every activity within the school and girls are encouraged to respond to each other with grace, care and kindness.
-The golden rule at Meriden Junior School is simply: "Do to others as you would have them do to you" (Luke 6:31).
-Our young students are very able to understand and adopt this approach to relationships with others.
-Similarly, through local and international community service programs, students gain an understanding from an early age that they can make a positive difference in the world.